-by Steve Gladen
+By Steve Gladen

-If the goal is to teach the Word of God and apply the Great Commission and Great Commandment, does it matter if your people meet in a church classroom or living room?
+If your goal is to teach the Word of God and apply the Great Commission and Great Commandment, does it matter if your people meet in a church classroom or living room?

-The debate over Sunday School versus Small Groups continues.
-Each side debates the merits of their system, while pointing out the "flaws" in the other system.
-I often overhear the question, "Does your church have Sunday School or Small Groups?"
-The question is often a veiled way of asking, "Is your church a traditional one that is stuck in the rut of Sunday Schools?"
-The common notion is that Sunday School is a system that traditional churches cling to, while more modern and progressive churches move toward small groups.
+I often overhear the question, "Does your church have Sunday school or small groups?"
+The question is often a veiled way of asking, "Is your church a traditional one that is stuck in the rut of Sunday schools?"

+The common notion is that Sunday school is a system that traditional churches cling to, while more modern and progressive churches move toward small groups.
 The truth, however, is not that simple or clear cut.
 Both systems have their advantages and disadvantages.
-More important than the "system" used, is the desired result - spiritual growth and health.
+More important than the "system" used is the desired result - spiritual growth and health.

 Before you decide on using Sunday school and/or small groups as a delivery system for health, make sure you understand what health is.

 Once you know what type of attributes you want to see in a follower of Christ, then you can develop a delivery system to align with your purpose and your church's culture.
 At Saddleback, we believe a healthy follower is someone who is balancing the Great Commission and the Great Commandment in their heart and life.
 We believe the best way to do that is through small groups.
-That doesn't mean, however, that you cannot use Sunday School to produce healthy followers of Christ.
+That doesn't mean, however, that you cannot use Sunday school to produce healthy followers of Christ.

 The first two churches I worked at (one as an intern and one as a staff member) were Sunday school only churches.
 The next two churches I worked at combined Sunday school and small groups.
 My last church and Saddleback Church are totally driven by small groups.

 At each church there were pros and cons to their delivery systems.
-Looking back, regardless of the delivery system, I realize the most important thing is to know why you have small groups or Sunday School.
-Many churches have Sunday School or small groups simply because that is what they have always done.
+Looking back, regardless of the delivery system, I realize the most important thing is to know why you have small groups or Sunday school.
+Many churches have Sunday school or small groups simply because that is what they have always done.
 They have given little thought to their desired result, and whether the particular system they are using is the most productive for achieving that desired result.

-It's the same reason churches have a mid week services or Sunday night service.
-It's not about strategy, but it is how we have always done it.
-It is important that you understand me clearly on this; small groups, Sunday school, midweek service, and Sunday night service in and of themselves are not bad.
-However, absent of a strategic purpose, they could be consuming resources, time, and energy.
+It's the same reason churches have a mid-week services or Sunday night service.
+It's not about strategy - rather, it is how we have always done it.
+It is important that you understand me clearly on this; small groups, Sunday school, mid-week service, and Sunday night service in and of themselves are not bad.
+However, absent of a strategic purpose, they might simply consume resources, time, and energy.
 Worse yet, they may be working against your stated purpose, and as such, they may be confusing your people.

 Everyone in your church has 168 hours a week to give.
 The world is competing with you for those hours.
 The church is only going to get so many of those hours.
 With this full realization, ask yourself, what is the best use of your peoples' time?
-What would be most effective in making them a follower of Christ?
+What would be most effective in helping them become followers of Christ?